-Final Exam: 40% (TBA) (you will be writing at UWO or a distance exam area) Essay: 40% (8-10 pages, double-spaced; due Friday, July 5/19 online submission by 11.59pm) Assignment: 10% (3-5 pages, double-spaced; due Friday, May 31/19 online submission by 11.59pm) On-line questions and responses: 10% in total (1% for each of 10) NOTE: All page requirements in the outline use the Times New Roman 12 standard.
-Late Penalty for Essay: 15% flat rate penalty; after 2 weeks late (including weekends), the paper gets a zero; computer breakdown is not an excuse; you must keep a backup copy of your paper; essays will be put into Turnitin Pg.4 2230E outline POL.SCI.
-2230E ESSAY Length: 8-10 pages double-spaced minimum Due date: Friday, July 5/19 11.59pm Lost Assignments: It is your responsibility to have other copies of your paper.
+Final Exam: 40% (TBA) (you will be writing at UWO or a distance exam area) Essay: 40% (8-10 pages, double-spaced; due Friday, July 3/20 online submission by 11.59pm) Assignment: 15% (3-5 pages, double-spaced; due Friday, May 29/20 online submission by 11.59pm) On-line questions and responses: 5% in total (1% for each of 5) NOTE: All page requirements in the outline use the Times New Roman 12 standard.

+Late Penalty for Essay: 15% flat rate penalty; after 2 weeks late (including weekends), the paper gets a zero; computer breakdown is not an excuse; you must keep a backup copy of your paper (e-file); essays will be put into Turnitin POL.SCI, 2230E ESSAY Length: 8-10 pages double-spaced minimum Due date: Friday, July 3/20 11.59pm - to be put into OWL - Assignments - Essay (do not wait until the last minute - lates will be strictly enforced: if you submit the wrong file, you must e-mail me the correct one before the deadline) Files: the e-files must be in Word or PDF format and must have your last name as the start of the file name Lost Assignments: It is your responsibility to have other copies of your paper.

 Bibliography: You must include a bibliography.
 Failure to do so will result in an "F" grade.
 Citations: See Essay Instructions document on OWL.

 Essay questions/ thesis statements Choose one as the core argument of your paper (you may take the reverse of each).

-1/ Canada needs to reform the Indian Act in order to treat Canadian Natives with more dignity.
-2/ The separatist movement in Quebec is still powerful and remains a threat to Canadian unity.
-3/ Canadian Medicare is threatened by a weak federal role in health care.
-4/ Courts in Canada are too activist and are usurping the powers of elected legislatures in Canada.
-5/ The Canadian Senate does not adequately carry out its functions and should be abolished.
-6/ Canada should change its electoral system at the federal level to another system.
+- 1/ Canada needs to create a universal basic income for all adult citizens... - 2/ The separatist movement in Quebec is still powerful and remains a threat to Canadian unity. - 3/ Canadian Medicare is threatened by a weak federal role in health care. - 4/ Human Rights Commissions and Tribunals in Canada (both federal and provincial) have been and still are problematic for free speech rights in Canada. - 5/ The Canadian Senate does not adequately carry out its functions and should be abolished.
+6/ The New Democratic Party needs to move to the political center to win a federal election in Canada.
 NOTE: You may do your own thesis statement/topic with permission.
-IMPORTANT: SEE ESSAY INSTRUCTIONS DOCUMENT ON OWL FOR MORE INFO Pg.5 2230E outline 2230E ASSIGNMENT Length: 3-5 pages double-spaced minimum Due date: Friday, May 31/19 11.59pm Lost Assignments: It is your responsibility to have other copies of your paper.
-Bibliography: not needed Citations: not needed You are simply to outline your personal view of Canadian politics.
-This should contain the following: 1/ Your view of what you think Canadian politics entails.